kadamwhite/responsive-containers/README.md

 Note that in this case the `.myblock` element receives no custom class below 600px.
 We don't apply any class names below your specified minimum because we assume styles are written mobile-first, but you may ensure your smallest class is always applied by providing a minimum width of `0`.

-## How Does This Work?
+## Frequently Asked Questions

+### How does this work?

-The Responsive Containers plugin implements an approach popularized by [Philip Walton's excellent article _Responsive Components: a Solution to the Container Queries Problem_].
-What this plugin does is apply his solution to WordPress sites so that, assuming this plugin is installed, any other plugin can opt-in to responsive container styling.
+The Responsive Containers plugin implements an approach popularized by [Philip Walton's excellent article _Responsive Components: a Solution to the Container Queries Problem_](https://philipwalton.com/articles/responsive-components-a-solution-to-the-container-queries-problem/).
+What this plugin does is apply his solution to WordPress sites so that, assuming this plugin is installed, any other plugin or theme can opt-in to responsive container styling.

-Under the hood this is all driven by [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), a new browser feature that can efficiently detect when an element changes size.
+Under the hood this is all driven by [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), a new browser feature that efficiently detects element size changes.
 We use this method to track the size of specific containers on the page and apply a set of classes to those elements based on how big they appear on the screen.

+### I activated this plugin and nothing changed!

-Note: **Installing and activating this plugin will not change anything about your site on its own.** You have to update your theme or plugin CSS and HTML to designate which elements you want to become responsive containers.
+Installing and activating this plugin will not change anything about your site on its own.
+You have to update your theme or plugin to add the `data-responsive-containers` HTML attribute to any elements you wish to use as responsive containers

+## Changelog

+= 1.0 =
+* Loads `responsive-containers.js` to observe and decorate `data-responsive-container` elements.
+* Introduces `responsive_container_breakpoints()` method to render a stringified & attribute-escaped custom breakpoints array.

 ## License & Attribution